Accounting for Trades Businesses in Brisbane

 The company tax rate of 25% (base rate entities) versus the personal top marginal rate of 47% is a real, compounding tax advantage as income grows.
 Profits retained in the company can be reinvested into equipment, staff, or growth before any personal tax is paid.

-A discretionary trust gives a trades business owner maximum flexibility for income distribution and asset protection.
-If you have a spouse or adult children with lower incomes, distributing trust income to them each year can significantly reduce the family’s overall tax bill.
+A discretionary trust gives a trades business owner flexibility for income distribution and asset protection.
+If you have a spouse or adult children with lower incomes, distributing trust income to them can reduce the family’s overall tax bill; subject to the important Budget change noted below.

 Trusts are more complex to set up and administer.
 They are best suited to established business owners with a clear picture of their income who are thinking about longer-term wealth and succession planning.